 - This is a pass/fail course.
 Therefore all work must be turned in and of a satisfactory nature in order to receive a passing grade. - Attend and fully participate in each cohort.
 This is an essential element of cohort style learning, therefore absences are extremely discouraged.
-A student may miss one cohort under emergency circumstances (to be determined by the professor) and still receive a passing grade. - All students must meet with a spiritual director (approved by the instructor) monthly throughout the length of the course. - Students find and meet with two directees for a total of four combined meetings. - Students must submit monthly reports in the Cohort's Facebook group. - Students will engage in the assigned daily spiritual practice and explore this experience with their cohort. - Students must arrive at each cohort prepared to engage the assigned readings.
+A student may miss one cohort of the five cohorts for Spiritual Direction I and II under emergency circumstances (to be determined by the professor) and still receive a passing grade. - All students must meet with a spiritual director (approved by the instructor) monthly throughout the length of the course. - Students must continue meeting with their two directees for a total of six combined meetings. - Students must submit monthly reports in the Cohort's Facebook group. - Students will engage in an assigned daily spiritual practice and explore this experience with the their cohort. - Students will complete two verbatim and meet with an approved facilitator for feedback - Students must arrive at each cohort prepared to engage the assigned readings.